 Having a pared-back colour palette allows your kitchen to always sit comfortably within the home.
 Popular kitchen accent colours this season will be bright, though with a softer edge than previous fashions, but not quite to the point of pastel.
 These splashes of colour are best used combined with a neutral monochromatic palette starting from whites, passing through the grey spectrum and up to the dark end of graphite.

 If you’re not an admirer of neither dark moody design, nor colourful explosion, there is always the middle ground – the classy grey tonalities.
-2016/17 has seen demand for grey products surge and we expect that demand for greys of all shades to be a key trend for 2018.
+Recent years have seen demand for grey products surge and we expect that demand for greys of all shades to continue.
 Greys will never go out of style, and are very practical.
 The grey kitchen is a modern trend that is well combined with a second colour, or even as a single choice, especially when the texture of the material resembles stone or concrete.

 Greys lend themselves to multiple design styles, from sleek, glossy and modern, to rustic and industrial.
 Something for everyone.